c1mr0/sambaversion/README.md

 # Description
-Samaversion.sh is a (Linux) shell script for detecting which version of Samba is running on a remote host.
+Sambaversion.sh is a (Linux) shell script for detecting which version of Samba is running on a remote host.
 This can be useful in situations where tools like Nmap, Metasploit etc. are either reporting no results or cannot be used for whatever reason.

 # Usage